docusign/connect-node-listener-aws/README.md

 is an example worker application.
 It receives messages from the queue and then processes them.
-See the repo for more information.
+See that repo for more information.

 ## Architecture
 ![Connect listener architecture](docs/connect_listener_architecture.png)